 The La Cocina Family

-La Cocina is a home for 30 up-and-coming businesses and a growing roster of graduates, representing all aspects of local food from gourmet catering to specialty products to farmers market stands.
+La Cocina is a home for 30 up-and-coming businesses and a growing roster of graduates, representing all aspects of local food.
 As a result of these businesses and La Cocina’s support, community jobs have been created and thousands have been introduced to the flavors of the world.
 As a testament to their quality, the businesses of La Cocina sell their products locally, regionally, nationally, and even internationally.

 To learn more about the businesses currently in incubation at La Cocina, visit the Our Businesses section of our website.